AdySan/AdityaTannu.com/_posts/2015-12-13-ESP8266-based-HomeKit-accessories.markdown

 Unfortunately Apple doesn’t provide a stock app for HomeKit.
 For adding and pairing the HomeKit accessory, you’ll need something.
 The most polished app I’ve seen is [Matthias Hochgatterer’s](https://twitter.com/brutella) [Home](http://selfcoded.com/home/) app.

 If you can build your own app, try Apple’s official [HomeKit Catalog](https://developer.apple.com/library/ios/samplecode/HomeKitCatalog/Introduction/Intro.html#//apple_ref/doc/uid/TP40015048) app.
-The maker of HAP-NoheJS, KhaosT, also has his [own version](https://github.com/KhaosT/HomeKit-Demo) of this app.
+The maker of HAP-NodeJS, KhaosT, also has his [own version](https://github.com/KhaosT/HomeKit-Demo) of this app.

 For Pairing use this pin code from the HAP-NodeJS source